Smowokeman/osu-wiki/news/2020-03-20-beatmap-spotlights-winter-2020.md

 [![](/wiki/shared/news/2020-03-20-beatmap-spotlights-winter-2020/osu/umineko.jpg)](https://osu.ppy.sh/beatmapsets/998836)

-Bringing back the nostalgic memories, six "traditional" mappers - [Leader](https://osu.ppy.sh/users/631530), [-kevincela-](https://osu.ppy.sh/users/266596), [Mirash](https://osu.ppy.sh/users/2841009), [Okoratu](https://osu.ppy.sh/users/1623405), [Rue](https://osu.ppy.sh/users/417551) and [Nemis](https://osu.ppy.sh/users/1635091) - collaborated on an insanely amazing Umineko no Naku Koro ni project.
+Bringing back the nostalgic memories, six "traditional" mappers - [Leader](https://osu.ppy.sh/users/631530), [\-kevincela\-](https://osu.ppy.sh/users/266596), [Mirash](https://osu.ppy.sh/users/2841009), [Okoratu](https://osu.ppy.sh/users/1623405), [Rue](https://osu.ppy.sh/users/417551) and [Nemis](https://osu.ppy.sh/users/1635091) - collaborated on an insanely amazing Umineko no Naku Koro ni project.

 It includes 8 remixed songs by zts, an old friend of us, and was brought up by La Cataline, another well-known name in our community.
 This 30-minute long mapset basically concludes the whole flow-based mapping scene: nearly every pattern in this map maximizes the playability and readability by using intuitive flow techniques to create an unforgettable playing experience.
 Besides, even though 6 mappers included have different aesthetic choices, each of their styles combined with others surprisingly well while still stands out individually to give players consistent and frequent visual stimulations.

 This map has only 4.84* as its star rating, which means it can be enjoyed by the majority of the players - so if you are searching for a wonderful experience that lasts as long as possible, this compilation could be one of your rare best choices.
-Side note: if you have played Umineko no Naku Koro ni, please enable the storyboard made by tokiko, which summerizes its whole story in a nutshell.
+Side note: if you have played Umineko no Naku Koro ni, please enable the storyboard made by [tokiko](https://osu.ppy.sh/users/2836455), which summarizes its whole story in a nutshell.

 *written by [Ryuusei Aika](https://osu.ppy.sh/users/7777875)*